Rock the Vote: History

+Initially, Rock the Vote delivered its voter registration message by staffing tents at music festivals and concerts.

+Prior to the 1990 mid-term election, their message was broadcast on MTV with Madonna's Rock the Vote Public Service Announcements (PSA) where she literally wrapped herself in the American flag.
+That same year, Barr, on behalf of Rock the Vote, testified before Congress to support pending voter registration legislation.

 Rock the Vote supported the National Voter Registration Act of 1993, commonly referred to as the "motor voter" bill, which expanded access to voter registration.
 It was signed into law by President Bill Clinton.
 The law requires state governments to offer voter registration opportunities to any eligible person who applies for or renews a driver's license or public assistance.

 In 1996, Rock the Vote created the first telephone voter registration system, 1-800-REGISTER, followed by the first online voter-registration system, NetVote, later that year.

 "We supported Rock the Vote", said Radiohead's Thom Yorke, "but – because of the way the whole political system works – it does seem rather odd to be choosing between one unworkable, outdated system and another.
-We need to go beyond that – because, at the moment, it's just Cowboys and Indians."
+We need to go beyond that – because, at the moment, it's just Cowboys and Indians".

-With CNN, Rock the Vote organized "America Rocks the Vote," a 2003 Democratic presidential candidates forum at Faneuil Hall in Boston.
+With CNN, Rock the Vote organized "America Rocks the Vote", a 2003 Democratic presidential candidates forum at Faneuil Hall in Boston.

 Rock the Vote has expressed support for a public health insurance option.
 It signed on to Health Care for America NOW!, a progressive political coalition that supported passage of the Affordable Care Act.
 In 2009, Rock the Vote ran a campaign encouraging people to refuse to have sex with those who opposed what they regarded as a reform of American health care.

 During the 2004 presidential election, Rock the Vote drew criticism from Republican Party officials such as Republican National Committee chairman Ed Gillespie for sending a mock draft notice to over 600,000 e-mail addresses.
-The message included the words "Selective Service System" and read "You are hereby ordered for induction into the Armed Forces of the United States, and to report to a polling place near you" on November 2, (Election Day).
+The message included the words "Selective Service System" and read "You are hereby ordered for induction into the Armed Forces of the United States, and to report to a polling place near you" on November 2 (Election Day).
 The Rock the Vote logo and a facsimile of Secretary Donald Rumsfeld's signature appeared at the bottom of the message.
 In addition, Rock the Vote created public service announcements featuring the subject of the draft.
 Besides making the PSAs available to large cable systems, they paid to run them on a random sample of small cable systems where they could measure the effects.
 Turnout was three percentage points higher among 18- to 19-year-olds in these sample areas than in the control group covered by other similar small cable systems; there was less effect above age 22.